CarlosUziel/de-capstone/README.md

 The Data Lake follows a STAR schema, where tables can be joined by a `city_id` field that uniquely identifies a city in a US state.
 A total of five tables were extracted: `dim_cities`, `dim_airports`, `fact_temps`, `fact_us_demogr` and `fact_immigration`.
 A brief description of each table, their source datasets as well as the available columns can be found in `data/star_schema.json`.

+After running the whole project, the objects in S3 should be the same as in `data/s3_inventory.txt`.
+Data profiling reports for all tables except `facts_immigration` are available in `data/profiling_reports`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started